-- The Wire contains both variations: the Barksdale crew plotted their nefarious deeds from within Orlando's, a strip club that Avon Barksdale used as a front.
+- The Wire contains both variations: in season 1, the Barksdale crew plot their nefarious deeds from within Orlando's, a strip club that Avon Barksdale uses as a front.
 Meanwhile, Blind Butchie's was a more dingy place, but where Stringer Bell, Proposition Joe, Omar Little and drug-dealing prison guard Tilghman were equally likely to patronize, and equally welcome.
 It became the location of choice to parley with Omar as of season two.

 - Lampshaded in Human Target:

 Winston: So who's this Donnelly guy?Chance: Just a guy.Winston: Yeah, but a bad guy.
 See, 'cause that's a bad guy bar, so he must be a bad guy.